 Ways to invest in Disney; share-dealing vs trading

-There are multiple ways to buy, sell, and trade shares of Disney.
+There are multiple ways to buy Disney shares, as well as sell and trade.
 Here are a few methods you can use:

-Share-dealing involves buying shares of a company.
+Share-dealing involves buying Disney shares.
 Share-dealing is a longer-term strategy than trading shares.

 - Cons: Share-dealing can result in your capital getting locked up for a long time, limiting your ability to make other transactions.
 If Disney’s stock starts to fall after you buy, it might be tough to sweat through through a big correction.